 – Hacking statistics are expected to add 33 billion more records stolen by 2023.
 It’s possible to reach this number, even though it sounds scary.
 The developers of the app by a third party leaked over 680 million user records to Amazon cloud servers in 2023.
 And all it takes to let a confidential record leak.

 – Most companies take several months to identify if they have been affected by a data security breach.
 It takes an average of almost 200 days for a breach of data to be discovered.

 – It may take several years for a company to discover that they have kept very sensitive information open for easy access on an unprotected computer server.
 Some illegal people will gain access in an unauthorized way.

 Cybercrimes on social media platforms account for $3.25 Billion in annual global revenue.

-Social media generated computer crime revenue increased by 60% in 2018.
+Social media-generated computer crime revenue increased by 83% in September 2023.

-Cybercrime, although it is a new crime economy, generates at least $1 trillion annually in revenue according to hacking statistics.
+According to hacking statistics, Cybercrime, although it is a new crime economy, generates at least $10.5 trillion annually in revenue by the end of 2025.

 There are many levels to revenue generation in cybercrime economics.
 Hackers can either set up large, multinational businesses that make huge profits of more than $1 billion or opt to exploit small-scale operations with profits ranging from $30,000 to $50,000 each.

-On average, attempts to takeover corporate social networking accounts occur close to 30 times per calendar year for each institution (roughly 3 per month).
-On average, 4 credential compromises per executive (of which 2.3 originates from breach databases), occur each year.
+On average, attempts to take over corporate social networking accounts occur close to 30 times per calendar year for each institution (roughly 3 per month).
+On average, 4 credential compromises per executive (of which 2.3 originate from breach databases), occur each year.
 This can often lead to takeovers or impersonations.

 11% of Social media users have deleted their accounts due to privacy concerns.